teuzin112/Cat-Dog-Classifier/README.md

 This project aims to classify images of cats and dogs using CNNs.
 We trained multiple models and compared their performance to determine the most accurate one.

 ## Dataset
-The dataset consists of 37,461 images of cats and dogs divided into three subsets:
+The dataset was taken from [Kaggle](https://www.kaggle.com/datasets/moazeldsokyx/dogs-vs-cats) and consists of 37,461 images of cats and dogs divided into three subsets:
 - Training: 20,000 images (10,000 cats and 10,000 dogs)
 - Testing: 12,461 images (6,219 cats and 6,242 dogs)
 - Validation: 5,000 images (2,500 cats and 2,500 dogs)

 The images are in JPG format and vary in resolution.

 ## Preprocessing
 - Inconsistent images were manually removed.